Sing a New Psalm:

 ex libris—hallowed be God’s name

-While the Our Father is recited at every Mass, only a few Catholics give much thought to what that phrase means.
-The language—even if we substitute “your name” for “thy name”—can seem cumbersome, old-fashioned, and formulaic.
+name” for “thy name”—can seem cumbersome, old-fashioned, and formulaic.
 For those people who wish to know more about what’s behind the petition to hallow God’s name, we recommend Gerhard Lohfink’s book, The Our Father: A New Reading.
 Lohfink explains that the background for the phrase comes from the Book of Ezekiel 36:23, which is the only place in the Old Testament in which God himself is the subject described as hallowing his own divine name.
 Read excerpts and learn more about The Our Father: A New Reading and other works related to Bible study at ex libris—main bookshelf.

-the popes inspire us—a Psalm to pray in times of distress
+the popes inspire us—a psalm to pray in times of distress

-Psalm 41, in which the Psalmist is besieged by false friends, served as inspiration for “Prayer of a Man Betrayed” on page 54 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Psalm 41, in which the Psalmist is besieged by false friends, served as inspiration for “Prayer of a Man Betrayed” on page 56 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
 In this general audience, Pope St. John Paul II reflects on the strong hope expressed by the Psalmist—even when facing extreme hostility from his friends.

 read the Catechism—a preferential option for the poor